nyergler/effective-django/source/tutorial/views.rst

 Integration Tests
 =================

-.. slide:: Live Server Tests
-   :level: 2

-   * Django 1.4 added the LiveServerTestCase_
-   * Makes writing integration tests with something like Selenium_ easier
-   * By default it spins up the server for you (similar to ``runserver``)
-   * You can also point it to a deployed instance elsewhere

 Django 1.4 adds a new ``TestCase`` base class, the LiveServerTestCase_.
 This is very much what it sounds like: a test